 About Governor Bentley

 Governor Robert Bentley is committed to creating jobs for the people of Alabama.
 In 2010, he was elected the 53rd Governor of the State of Alabama on his promise to put Alabamians back to work.
+When Governor Bentley took office in 2011, the state’s unemployment rate was 9.3 percent.
+Today Alabama has the lowest unemployment rate in the south at 6.1%.
 Governor Bentley promised the people of Alabama he would not accept a salary until the State reached full employment (5.2% unemployment).
 To date, Governor Bentley has never accepted a salary as Governor.
 Although, given the reduction in unemployment Alabama has seen over the past two years, he is getting closer to receiving a paycheck.

 Upon taking office, Governor Bentley made the creation of new jobs a top priority in his Administration by instructing his Cabinet and State Agencies to join him in his effort to lower the unemployment rate and grow the state’s economy.
 Executive Order 2 was signed by Governor Bentley on his first day in office, instructing all State agencies, departments and commissions to include job creation as a priority in their service to the State.